-- Up to 30% of patients with FMS report that they are work disabled - Worse outcomes: low socioeconomic status, obesity, comorbid mental illness, history of abuse, catastrophizing, and excess somatic concern - More severe symptoms and more comorbidities = higher cost of care and greater morbidity - Many rate health as fair/poor and have average of 1 outpatient visit/month! - Spend 3x more on healthcare - Mortality rates not necessarily increased, but increased risk of suicide - More cardiovascular disease and cancer (obesity, inactivity)?
+- Up to 30% of patients with FMS report that they are work disabled - Worse outcomes: low SES, obesity, comorbid mental illness, history of abuse, catastrophizing, and excess somatic concern - More severe symptoms and more comorbidities = higher cost of care and greater morbidity - Many rate health as fair/poor - Average 1 outpatient visit/month! - Spend 3x more on healthcare - Mortality rates not necessarily increased, but increased risk of suicide - More CVD and cancer (due to obesity and/or inactivity?)